Narisetty-Geethika/Spotify_Data_Analysis/README.md

 - Artist with the most danceability song
 - Top 10 instrumentalness tracks
 - Histogram plots for tempo, loudness, acoustiness, danceability, instrumentalness, etc.

+## Methadology

+I will be employing several techniques using Pandas, Matplotlib, seaborn in Jupyter Notebbok to clean, filter, group data and plot to provide the opportunity for meaningful measurements and insights.